Costing pro forma

 8. When is a research project complete?

-If there is a deficit balance in the research account after the project is considered complete, the deficit will be charged to the relevant School/Centre/Faculty operating budget.
+If there is a deficit balance in the research account after the project is considered complete, the deficit will be charged to the relevant Centre/School operating budget.

-If the research account has a surplus at the end of the project and there is no requirement in the funding agreement to return unspent funds and the final project reports have been accepted by the funding organisation, the surplus funds will be transferred to the Publications and Outcomes account in the School/Centre/Faculty.
-These funds may be be used for publications and conference travel to present research but will need to be spent within the calendar year of the transfer.
+If the research account has a surplus at the end of the project and there is no requirement in the funding agreement to return unspent funds and the final project reports have been accepted by the funding organisation, the surplus funds will be transferred to the Centre/School operating budget and access to these funds will be at the discretion of the Dean/Director.
+The Dean/Director may approve on request from a Chief Investigator for these funds to be transferred into their professional development/consultancy account and used for research related activity, however the balance must be spent within the calendar year.
+Access to the balance beyond this point is at the Deans/Directors discretion, due to the Centre/School incurring expenditure without matching income thus having a negative impact on Centre/School operating budgets.

 9. Can I transfer funds from a research project to another account?